teja1224/AWS_40-Days-learning/Day7/ReaadMe.md

    - I found a issue with elastic IP addresses that shwoing maximum public IP addresses reached.
    - Go to ec2 -> Elastic IPs -> found previous work public Ip addresses -> release those IPs.
    - Back to VPC and CLick on retry.
 Then it got successful.
-If we assign EC2 instance with Elastic Ip address even if the EC2 instance goes down and comes back IP address remain same.
+4. If we assign EC2 instance with Elastic Ip address even if the EC2 instance goes down and comes back IP address remain same.
 ELastic IP addres is a static Ip address.
+5. Finally AWS created a VPC for me.
+Till now we created a VPC with pub sub pri sub and pub sub attached to the route table and internet gateway and private subnet is attached to different routetables.
+Other things needed is EC2 instances(where our apps are present) and loadbalancer.

+### Concepts to learn before goahead in this project
+1. Bastion Host (Jump host)
+   - It is in public subnet helpful to connect to private subnets instead of directly connecting to private Ips.
+   - from personal laptop to Bastion host(public ec2) through ssh and then to private subnets.
+   - Benefits like properlogging mechanism to private Ips (who are access the apps in private ips).
+   - SSH traffic goes to private subnets through bastion host.
+2. Autoscaling group
+   - Used to scale the instances according to the incoming traffic.
+3. Loadbalancer
+   - Takes the responsibility to seperate the requests incoming to 2 or more servers(instances).
+   - It also checkd the computing power of instance and sends traffic according to it.